Workplace Skills

 What Are Workplace Skills?

-Workplace skills are those that enable an employee to do their daily tasks.
-They are different from skills related to professional development, which are the focus of a longer-term career management initiative.
-Whereas workplace skills are needed in the here and now, long-term capabilities are built up over time and don’t necessarily relate to standard tasks.
-For example, a new employee who is developing negotiation abilities through a job shadowing program is not practicing workplace skills – at least not for the time being.
+Workplace skills are those that enable an employee to perform their daily tasks.
+They are different from employee skills related to professional development, which are the focus of a longer-term career management initiative.
+Whereas workplace skills are needed in the here and now, the long-term capabilities that are the focus of professional development skills are built up over time and don’t necessarily relate to standard tasks.
+For example, a new employee who is developing negotiation abilities through a job shadowing program is not practicing workplace skills – at least not yet.

 Different Types of Workplace Skills